Environmental Science MSc

 Entry requirements

-A bachelor degree with a 2:1 (hons) in engineering, environmental science, chemistry, physics, physical geography, physical science or mathematics disciplines.
+A bachelor degree with a 2:1 (hons) in engineering, environmental science, technology, chemistry, physics, physical geography, biology, ecology, physical science or mathematics subjects.

 International